 Specifies a temperature-dependent scale factor that is used to multiply K, aka K_c , the rate constant for conversion of cloud condensate to precipitation.

-Used only in the Luo et al. [[Luo et al., 2020]] wet deposition scheme.
+Used only in the Luo et al. [2020] wet deposition scheme.

 WD_KcScaleFac_Luo is defined as a 3-element vector: